-- 26.1 Cernach Housing is committed to a high level of customer satisfaction, seeking continuous improvement.
-The Association will carry out an independent tenant satisfaction survey every three years, which will include questions on the maintenance and repairs service, monitor comments and complaints from tenants and service user and collect feedback from 100% of our tenants on their satisfaction with the overall performance of the repairs service.
-We will seek to collect this feedback using the telephone, e-mailing questionnaires and completion of a post repair with the contractor. - 26.2 The Association will use the tenant feedback to ensure continuous improvement in both the contractor's and the Association's performance within the repairs and maintenance service.
+26.1 Cernach Housing is committed to a high level of customer satisfaction, seeking continuous improvement.
+The Association will carry out an independent tenant satisfaction survey every three years, which will include questions on the maintenance and repairs service, monitor comments and complaints from tenants and service user and collect

+26.2 The Association will use the tenant feedback to ensure continuous improvement in both the contractor's and the Association's performance within the repairs and maintenance service.
 The information should also ensure continuous improvement in the Association Repairs and Maintenance Policy and assist us in maintaining a high level of customer service.